Hadar2001/Hadar2001/README.md

 RESTful communication between embedded firmware and backend services

-Automated responses including actuator control, image capture, and real-time notifications
+Event-driven architecture with automated actuator control, image capture, and real-time notifications

-Emphasis on modular design, separation of responsibilities, and false-positive reduction logic
+Emphasis on modular design, reliability, and false-positive reduction logic

 This project demonstrates full-stack IoT development, from low-level hardware control to AI-driven analysis and cloud-based notifications.